kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 When we execute this, we'll get the same result in the terminal but using a completely different programming language - and this works for any other language too!
 This flexibility means we can easily pick a programming language that suits the task at hand, while using the same straightforward process to orchestrate it with Kestra.
 Another way to view it is you can easily change your tech stack without having to completely rebuild your workflows.

 This is just the start of what you can do with Kestra’s scripts plugin group.
 We can expand this further by generating task outputs from our code, as well as writing output files for later tasks to use as well.
 If you'd like to learn more, check out the [dedicated documentation](../docs/04.workflow-components/01.tasks/02.scripts/index.md).

+If you like the project, give us [a GitHub star](https://github.com/kestra-io/kestra) ⭐️ and join [the community](https://kestra.io/slack).